F5Networks/f5-azure-arm-templates/experimental/ha-avset/existing_stack/README.md

   - Persistence and connection mirroring are now supported in this template.
 It also supports mirroring of APM sessions.
   - The BIG-IP VE failover log can be found at **/var/tmp/azureFailover.log**.
   - This template creates separate Azure storage accounts for each BIG-IP device that is a part of this deployment.
+  - When configuring the template, you have the option of selecting 0 (zero) public IP addresses.
+If you select 0 public IP addresses, the BIG-IP systems **will not** create any additional IP configurations on the Azure network interfaces; however, failover of UDR next hop is still supported.
+If you require failover for your IP configurations, each IP configuration must be assigned a correctly tagged public IP address.

 ## Security